Ancient Art Midwifery™ commitment to Diversity and Inclusion

 • Meet the needs for niche practices that concentrate efforts on service to a specific geographic area or identity group

 A broad understanding of the complex issues facing health and midwifery care delivery prepares students to work with people from different backgrounds, no matter the setting.
-Even if a student never intends to work with a given population of people, knowing how to communicate and support women and families with dignity and compassion furthers the goals of safe and humane birth for all.
+Even if a student never intends to work with a given population of people, knowing how to communicate and support families with dignity and compassion furthers the goals of safe and humane birth for all.

 • Required course in Cultural Competency that meets the health care industry’s standard.
 A number of workshops and online courses are available, many of them are free.